• Skip to primary navigation

 • Snake Gourd Moong Dal Recipe

-Snake Gourd is one of the vegetables that is widely used in South Indian cooking.
-It is referred to with various names such as chichinda in Hindi, pudalangai in Tamil, padavalanga in Malayalam, padwal in Marathi and potlakaya in Telugu.
+Snake Gourd vegetable is referred to with various names such as chichinda in Hindi, pudalangai in Tamil, padavalanga in Malayalam, padwal in Marathi and potlakaya in Telugu.
 This vegetable has a high water content and is low in calories.

 • Easy to make: It is easy to make with a few everyday ingredients.
 If you are looking to make a simple lunch or dinner, then this is a good choice.